The Tract

 the heavy head of fields on which I stamped

-my name but cannot mow this month.
+my name but cannot make the time

+to mow.
 Nothing so vast as to yield

 each harvest a bumper crop